Gio6113/Tetris/readme.txt

 In my version of tetris, I tried including rows of 12 instead of 10, multiple difficulties that would simply increase the speed of the tetronimos fall as well as a unique diversity of blocks.
 This Tetris is coded in pygame.

+To try the game, install the pygame package, clone the repo, and run the tetris.py file

 Sources

 https://www.pygame.org/docs/